Adam Zampa: Return to New South Wales

+Queensland

+Zampa switched allegiances to Queensland ahead of the 2026-27 season, due to Brisbane being significantly closer than Sydney to his home in Byron Bay, on the Far North Coast of New South Wales.

 Franchise cricket

 In April 2022, he was bought by the Welsh Fire for the 2022 season of The Hundred.

-International career (2016–Onwards)
+International career (2016–present)

 He made his ODI debut on 6 February 2016 in the second match of 2015–16 Chappell–Hadlee Trophy series.
 He made his Twenty20 International debut for Australia against South Africa on 4 March 2016.
 Zampa became a regular member of both the ODI and T20I squad for Australia.
 Zampa was named in Australia's squad for the 2016 World Twenty20 before he had made his T20I debut for Australia in South Africa.
 Despite how recently he'd been added to the squad, he was Australia's leading wicket-taker with five wickets at an average of 13.80 and an economy rate of 6.27, including a breakout performance against Bangladesh with figures of 3/23.

 With Zampa's rise to Australia's national team he also started to play in Twenty20 franchises as an overseas player.
 Playing for Rising Pune Supergiant in the Indian Premier League against the Sunrisers Hyderabad, he took 6 wickets for 19 runs and ranked as the third best performance as a bowler in the history of the IPL after 6/14 by Sohail Tanvir and 6/12 by Alzarri Joseph.
 Zampa bowled his first over for the match in the 8th over of Sunrisers Hyderabad's innings, but was taken out of the attack immediately without taking a wicket.
 He wasn't brought back on until the 16th over, in which he took one wicket.
 Captain MS Dhoni gave him an extended spell after his wicket, and he took two wickets in the 18th over and three more wickets in the 20th over, bringing his total to six.
-He was named man of the match for his performance, and this was also the record for the best bowling figures by a bowler in Twenty20 history in a losing side.
+He was named man of the match for his performance, and this was also the record for the best bowling figures by a bowler in Twenty20 history in a losing team.
 Zampa also played in the Caribbean Premier League for the Guyana Amazon Warriors, taking the most wickets out of all spin bowlers for the tournament with 15 wickets at an average of 18.46.